What is Privileged Account Management (PAM) ?

 Like any privilege, a privileged account should only be extended to trusted people.
 You only give accounts with “root” privileges (like the ability to change system configurations, install software, change user accounts, or access secure data) to those that you trust.
 However, as the old saying goes, you should “trust but verify”.

 Even trusted access needs to be controlled and monitored.
 That’s what privileged account management is for.
-Companies need to maintain the ability to revoke privilege at any time.
+Effective administrative access governance ensures companies maintain the ability to revoke privilege at any time.
 And ideally, most account privileges should either automatically sunset or else be subject to periodic review.
 The best practice is to limit privileges to those who actively need them.

 But the scary reality is that stealing and exploiting privileged accounts is a critical success factor for attackers in virtually all advanced attacks, regardless of attack origin.
 Privileged accounts are quite literally the keys to your IT kingdom.
+This makes elevated account safety a critical priority for any security-conscious organization.
 Forget about all that “people are our most valuable asset” nonsense, we all know that your data is the most valuable asset for virtually any organization.

 The larger and more complex your organization’s IT systems are; the more privileged users you have.
 Privileged users can be employees or contractors, remote or local, human or automated.